-The kitchen boasts a high quality finish with a selection of solid oak units, granite work spaces and wooden flooring with all modern appliances, an area all service users will enjoy using to prepare their meals with the support and assistance of staff many of whom have food hygiene training.
-A Large dining table is situated in front of patio doors, to provide a relaxing place for communal dining.
+The kitchen boasts a high quality finish with a selection of solid oak units, generous work spaces and wooden flooring with all modern appliances; an area all service users will enjoy using to prepare their meals with the support and assistance of staff, all of whom have food hygiene training.
+A large dining table is situated in front of patio doors, to provide a relaxing place for communal dining.

-The ground floor offers homely and comfortable communal spaces; a roomy living room with the latest digital TV and DVD facilities, a well equipped games room that includes Nintendo Wii and Xbox, table football, board games and a professional Karaoke machine, as well as a large kitchen and dining room.
+The ground floor offers homely and comfortable communal spaces; a roomy living room with the latest digital TV and DVD facilities, as well as a large kitchen and dining room.

 I firstly became interested and gained experience with individuals with learning disabilities whilst growing up with a family member with LD.
 I went on to support adults with learning disabilities and autism from the age of 15 and spent 8 years working with volunteer groups and alongside charities.
 With this I also completed my A levels and then decided to go to University where I gained a BA Honours Degree in Social Inclusion.
 This helped me greatly and supported the beliefs I have in promoting independence, empowerment and inclusion for individuals with complex needs.
 I continued with support work and gained a role in domiciliary care but found that I was unable to develop my skills and knowledge in this role.
 I independently decided to complete a QCF level 3 in health and social care at Ammanford College.